Self-hosted/Single binary/Zero dependencies

 Runs the exact script, container, SQL, HTTP, SSH, or sub-workflow you already trust.

-Production tools and data stay behind Dagu, not inside the agent context.
+Production tools and data stay behind Dagu, not inside the client context.

-Agents request a named workflow action through Dagu MCP instead of receiving shell, database, or API credentials.
+MCP-capable clients request named workflow actions through Dagu MCP instead of receiving shell, database, or API credentials.

 Dagu checks access, injects secrets only at runtime, and can pause sensitive workflows for human approval.

-Every run keeps logs, outputs, status, history, and audit evidence for humans and agents to inspect.
+Every run keeps logs, outputs, status, history, and audit evidence for humans and MCP clients to inspect.

-Expose only the actions each agent is allowed to run.
+Expose only the actions each MCP client is allowed to run.

-Inject credentials at runtime without revealing them to the agent.
+Inject credentials at runtime without passing them to the MCP client.

-Track who or what ran each workflow and with which inputs.
+Track who or what requested each workflow and with which inputs.

 Pause high-risk operations for human review.